-2.1.8 Submission
+2.2.8 Submission

-1. Take a screenshot with your name and student ID visible of the following commands to verify the cluster formation was successful.
+1. On each node, take screenshots with your name and student ID visible of the following commands to verify the cluster formation was successful.
 You will need to use the host's IP address on each VM, e.g. 192.168.128.4 on es-master-a, etc. See example below.
-Send this screenshot to your TA.
+Send these screenshots to your TA.